MIvanchev/HitmanC47TimingFix/README.md

-The patch changes the game's code to use QueryPerformanceFrequency and QueryPerformanceCounter instead of RDTSC for obtaining timestamps and scales the frame time proportionally as described above if the game is running at more than 45 FPS which I think provides the best feeling.
-It's easy to change this constant according to your preferrence.
+The patch changes the game's code to use QueryPerformanceFrequency and QueryPerformanceCounter instead of RDTSC for obtaining timestamps and scales the frame time proportionally as described above if the game is running too fast at the current FPS.

 ## License